RohitAwate/DOMEngine/README.md

     - `children` Prints all the children
     - `attrs` Prints all the attributes
     - `innerhtml` Prints the innerHTML
-    - `return` Deselects the node and returns to shell
+    - `return` Deselects the node and returns to REPL
     <br/>
 - `save file.html`\
     Generates formatted HTML for the DOM tree and saves it to the specified file.
 - `exit`\
-    Exits the shell.
+    Exits the REPL.

 ## Writing Scripts
 DOM Engine uses a simple scripting language which utilizes the commands mentioned above along with some syntactic elements such as semicolons and braces.
 Here is an example script.